 Good, bad, and missing data

-The fact that data shapes machine learning gives machine learning its predictive power.
-As a side effect, models trained only on small amounts of data rarely perform well in the real world, because small amounts of data don't usually serve as good real-world representations.
-For example, four randomly selected people, chosen from anywhere on Earth, wouldn't reliably represent the average person on Earth.
-By contrast, if we selected 1 billion people, our data would probably become representative.
+As a side effect of data's influence on machine learning, models trained only on small amounts of data rarely perform well in the real world.
+This behavior happens because small amounts of data don't usually serve as good real-world representations.
+For example, four randomly selected people on Earth wouldn't reliably represent the average person.
+By contrast, if we selected 1,000,000,000 people, our data would probably become representative.

 We cover these concerns here, before we move to a practical exercise involving our Titanic dataset.